 It is our mission, at Physical Therapists NYC, to create a treatment plan that is customized to your diagnosis and your level of comfort.
 We will work with you to define long-term goals and create a map for ankle recovery that will help prevent future injuries.
 For us, it’s not just about treating you today but giving you the best possible future solutions as well.

-Connect with our office to discuss your ankle pain and how best to approach scheduling an appointment or a consultation.
+Connect with our office to discuss your ankle pain and how best to approach scheduling an appointment or a consultation with our PTs.
 We’re here to help throughout your recovery journey.